CCExtractor/ccextractor/README.md

 # CCExtractor

-CCExtractor is a tool that everyone that produces subtitles from TV uses.
+CCExtractor is a free, GPL licensed closed caption tool that everyone who produces subtitles from TV uses.
+It is a tool that analyzes video files and produces independent subtitle files from the closed captions data.
+CCExtractor supports Linux, Windows, and OSX platforms.
 With so many different formats this is always a moving target, and we intend to keep up with all sources and formats.
-Global accessibility (all users, all contents, all countries) is the goal
+We aim to provide global accessibility (all users, all contents, all countries) for this software package.

-Carlos' version (mainstream) is the most stable branch.
+Carlos' version (mainstream) is the most stable branch as of date.

-## Downloads:
+## Downloads
 [Download page on ccextractor.org](http://www.ccextractor.org/doku.php?id=public:general:downloads)

-Or from the top of this page.
+Or by downloading the zip file from the top of this pagej.

-## Quick Use
+## Quick Useh

 Extracting subtitles has never been so easy.
 Just by typing the following command:  ccextractor "name of input"  you'll extract the subtitles